kfxnightmare2/autoqpropinwsugrid/README.md

 Attoclock Automation Script

+This is not the official qprop program it is just a python code which help to run multiple files in a grid.
+Qprop program is owned by Univeristy of Rostock and can be found in here. https://www.qtmps.physik.uni-rostock.de/forschung/qprop/qprop/
 This script automates the process of modifying specific parameters in the propagate.param file, creating a new calculation directory, copying necessary files, and submitting a SLURM job for attoclock calculations.

 Pre-requisites